turbot/steampipe-plugin-github/docs/index.md

 The Github plugin is used to interact with the many resources in the Github API.

 ### Installation
-To download and install the latest aws plugin:
+To download and install the latest github plugin:
 ```bash
 steampipe plugin install github
 ```